escolmebartlebooth/usdc-t1-p3-final/README.md

 ![alt text][image2]

-This showed a very large volume of zero angled data which would bias the model - even after my first attempts at augmentation, to drive straight.
+This showed a very large volume of zero angled data which would bias the model.
 So, i recorded my own recovery images from the second half of the track to try to have the car respond better in that section.

+![alt text][image5]

 This didn't work so well as the car continued to drive off the track at the same point.
 I then decided to try and balance and randomise the data set even more (following on from the blogs i had read) by making random selections of camera angles from the training data and then reducing the zero angle images even more by warping 70% of the zero angle center images chosen.
-For the remaining images, i randomly applied a flip or a warp or no augmentation.
+For the remaining images, I randomly applied a flip or a warp or no augmentation.

+![alt text][image4]

-The histogram of 9 batches of 32 are shown below:
+The histogram of 9 batches of 32 from the final augmentation are shown below.
+These show a more balanced steering angle distribution:

 ![alt text][image3]

-This model, using 5 epochs (where validation loss settled) and a batch size of 32 (the default), drove round the 1st track with no problem.
+This model, using 5 epochs (where validation loss settled) and a batch size of 32 (the default), drove round the 1st track with no problems.

 The model does not perform well on the second track and i believe i need more data to cope better with shadows and steeper curves and possibly a better model similar to the nvidia model described above.